 The following audio materials are a collection of Jerry's recent speaking messages.
 New releases are added on a regular basis.
 Like us on Facebook to stay updated on new resources.

-- Prices include FREE SHIPPING within the U.S.
+- Price includes FREE SHIPPING anywhere in the U.S.

-- For shipping to Canada, $2.00 USD per item will be invoiced separately.
+- For shipping to Canada, $3.00 USD per book will be invoiced separately.

 10 Classics from the 1970’sIf you were at East Hill Church in its formative years, you remember Jerry’s preaching – the direct exhortation, the endearing humor and the conviction and passion with which he spoke.
 If you’ve never heard Jerry teach as the Senior Pastor of a church, beware!
 This is Jerry unfiltered, bringing spirit-inspired insights into our real lives with power, straight talk and the love of a father.
 Ten CDs include over 8 hours of teaching and worship.
 View the CD Titles.